k0pernicus/ElementaryOS_config/README.md

 # ElementaryOS_config
-Simple "TODO" list for each new installation of ElementaryOS on my laptop
+Simple "TODO" list after each new installation of ElementaryOS

 ### Reditr - Reddit Linux client